 Incidentally the administration has changed its tune entirely on the undistributed profits tax.
-One would think, to hear them talk now, that when the administration forced this tax on an unwilling congress there had been no ballyhoo in behalf of the little stockholder, looted by a conscienceless management of his governor of New York.
+One would think, to hear them talk now, that when the administration forced this tax on an unwilling congress there had been no ballyhoo in behalf of the little stockholder, looted by a conscienceless management of his corporation.